Tag Archives: Modern Tramway

 Modern Tramway – January 1951 – Birmingham Bustigestion!

-I have a few older copies of Modern Tramway which I have not yet read.
+I have a few older copies of Modern Tramway which I had not yet read.
 The first of these is the January 1951 issue.

 The editorial for this issue of Modern Tramway was a long update on Birmingham’s tram-scrapping programme.
 An update that railed against the dominance of the bus!
 It was clearly written by someone who knew the centre of Birmingham at the start of the 1950s very well.